Michael-MuChienHsu/pedestrian_prediction/README.md

 # Modeling and Understanding Pedestrian Behavior
 In this project we proposed a new method to predict pedestrain's trajectory in 3D space with multuple 2D views.
 Our methoed combines deep learning based method to tackle the difficult joint detection tasks and trajextory prediction task, and geometry methods to estimate joint poses from different views. <br />
-This project focuses on complex predestrain walking scenes recorded with bird-eye-view cameras.
+This project focuses on complex predestrain walking scenes recorded with bird-eye-view cameras. <br />

+<br />Thanks [wenwuX](https://github.com/Michael-MuChienHsu/pedestrian_prediction/tree/wenyu) for helping anti-jittering in 3D joint smoothing.
 ## Contents
 1. [Data setup](#data_setup).<br />
 2. [Data2D joint estimation with Byte Track](#use_bytetrack).<br />